Azure/portaldocs/portal-sdk/generated/top-extensions-getting-started.md

 ## Next steps

 - You are now ready to start developing your Azure Portal extension.
 Use `ap build` to build your extension, `ap serve` to run the local server, and `ap watch` to watch for changes and enable compile on save.
 You can learn more about AP CLI commands [here](top-ap-cli.md).
+- You can also add auto-generated dx views and asset definitions into your extension.
+Learn more [here](top-extensions-autogeneration.md).

 <a name="getting-started-with-the-portal-sdk-questions"></a>
 ## Questions?